-In response to the COVID-19 pandemic and its threat to public health from in-person contact, numerous states have instituted requirements or other guidance for travelers from out of state.
+In response to the ongoing COVID-19 pandemic, states have instituted requirements or other guidance for travelers from out of state.
 After months of steady declines in requirements, the winter surge in COVID-19 cases has led many states to reinstate quarantines, even for other New England states.
 A summary for each state in New England is outlined below.
-Our state-by-state summary of business reopenings more generally throughout New England is available here.
+Our state-by-state overview of business and social restrictions more generally throughout New England is available here.

 Both the federal government and the states have the authority to impose quarantines and travel restrictions to protect the health, safety, and welfare of residents.
 While the authorities vary from state to state, violating such orders is generally a misdemeanor criminal offense.
-We note that the Department of Homeland Security has again extended its limitation on travel between Canada and the U.S. at ports of entry along the US-Canada border, permitting only essential travel through November 21.
+We note that the Department of Homeland Security has announced another extension of its limitation on travel between Canada and the U.S. at ports of entry along the US-Canada border, permitting only essential travel through February 21, 2021.
 Similarly, Canada continues to restrict entry into Canada from the U.S. to essential travel and immediate family members of Canadian citizens and permanent residents.
 On January 21, the new White House issued an executive order requiring relevant authorities to take action to require masks for workers in all airports, commercial aircrafts, trains, and other modes of public transportation.

-Alternatively, travelers are exempt from the quarantine requirement if they obtain a negative COVID-19 test result within 72 hours prior to arriving in Connecticut in lieu of the 14-day quarantine only if they are unable to quarantine for the required 14 day period, but must have written proof of such a result.
+Alternatively, travelers are exempt from the quarantine requirement if they obtain a negative COVID-19 test result within 72 hours prior to arriving in Connecticut in lieu of the 10-day quarantine, but must have written proof of such a result.
 If the result of the test is still pending upon entry to the state, the traveler must quarantine until the negative result is obtained.
 Travelers from affected locations who have received the COVID-19 vaccination are still subject to the quarantine requirement unless otherwise exempt.

-The Order applies to all travelers, including residents returning to Connecticut from an impacted state, and business and pleasure travelers.
+The travel restrictions continue to apply to all travelers, including residents returning to Connecticut from an impacted state, and business and pleasure travelers.
 However, it does not apply to travelers coming into the state following only a layover or pass-through of less than 24 hours in an impacted state or country, and does not apply to those who travel to Connecticut for less than 24 hours.
 The order also exempts essential workers provided the travel was work-related (both those who work in the state and those who live here but work in an affected state), although additional protocols for essential workers may be issued.
 Persons who are COVID-recovered (those who tested positive for COVID more than 10 days but less than 90 days ago and who do not have symptoms) are also exempt, but must have documentation of the positive test.

 All travelers into the state, even those not required to quarantine or test, must complete a Travel Health Form prior to or upon arrival in the state.
-Failure to self-quarantine or complete the Travel Health Form may result in a civil penalty of $1,000 for each violation.
+Failure to self-quarantine or complete the Travel Health Form may result in a civil penalty of $500 for each violation.

-Residents of Connecticut, Massachusetts, New York, New Jersey, New Hampshire, and Vermont are entirely exempt from Maine’s 14-day quarantine requirement (although it remains in effect for Rhode Island).
+Travelers from New Hampshire and Vermont are currently exempt from the quarantine and testing requirements.
 Notably, Maine residents who visit an exempted state are not required to quarantine upon returning to Maine.
-Essential workers are also exempt from testing and quarantine requirements if they are traveling to Maine to perform essential work, or are from Maine and are traveling out-of-state for work and returning home.
+Essential workers are also exempt from testing and quarantine requirements if they are traveling to Maine to perform essential work, or are from Maine and are traveling out-of-state for essential work and returning home.

-Travelers who are not residents of Maine or exempted states will be asked to sign a Certificate of Compliance indicating that they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.
+Travelers who are not residents of Maine or exempted states will be asked to sign a Certificate of Compliance or use the Pledge to Protect ME online tool to demonstrate compliance with the travel and quarantine requirements.
 This compliance form must be provided to check in at all Maine lodging, campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.
-Our detailed discussion of the plan is available here.
+Our detailed discussion of these requirements is available here.

 Enforcement of the state’s travel restrictions is pursuant to 37-B M.R.S. §786(1), which permits violators to be charged with a Class E crime that includes punishment of up to six months in jail, a $1,000 fine, and the payment of civil damages to the State for its costs associated with testing, investigating, contact tracing, and otherwise determining the extent of COVID-19 transmission.

-Effective August 1, Order 45 requires all out of state (and international) travelers entering Massachusetts, including returning residents, to quarantine for 14 days or produce a negative COVID-19 rest result from a test administered within 72 hours prior to arrival in the state.
+Order 45 requires all out of state (and international) travelers entering Massachusetts, including returning residents, to quarantine for 10 days or produce a negative COVID-19 result from a test administered within 72 hours prior to arrival in the state.
 If results from a test taken within 72 hours of arrival are not obtained by the time of arrival, the traveler must quarantine until the negative result is received.
 If traveling for less than 72 hours, the test cannot have been administered prior to leaving the state, and must be administered upon return.
-If traveling with children under 10 years of age, the child does not need a COVID-19 test; children over 11 years of age either need to be tested or quarantine for 14 days unless another exemption applies.
+If traveling with children under 10 years of age, the child does not need a COVID-19 test; children over 11 years of age either need to be tested or quarantine for 10 days unless another exemption applies.
 Persons who are COVID-recovered (those who tested positive for COVID more than 10 days but less than 90 days ago and who do not have symptoms) are also exempt, but must have documentation of the positive test.
-All entrants not meeting one of the exemptions below are also required to complete a Travel Form.
+All entrants not meeting one of the exemptions are also required to complete a Travel Form.
 Additional guidance is available here.

 Travelers from “low risk” states are exempt from these requirements.
-A state is considered low risk if it has an average of fewer than 6 daily cases per 100,000 people and a positive test rate below 5%, both measured as a 7-day rolling average.
-As of this update, exempt states include all of New England except for Rhode Island, as well as California, Hawaii, New York, New Jersey, Washington (state), and Washington, D.C..
+A state is considered low risk if it has an average of fewer than 10 daily cases per 100,000 people and a positive test rate below 5%, both measured as a 7-day rolling average.
+As of this update, Hawaii is the only exempt state.
 Also exempt are commuters, patients seeking or receiving medical treatment, military personnel, and workers providing critical infrastructure services.
 Please refer to our alert on this order for more information.

 Failure to comply with this order may result in a $500 fine per day.

-Rhode Island continues Phase 3 of its reopening via Order 20-67.
-The order keeps in place the 14-day quarantine requirement for international travel into Rhode Island and for cross-border travel for non-work-related purpose from hotspots, states with a COVID-19 positivity rate over 5%, as well as its travel protocol as coordinated with Connecticut.
-As of this update, the states not considered hotspots include all of New England, Alaska, Alabama, California, Hawaii, Louisiana, Maryland, Michigan, New Jersey, New York, Ohio, Washington (state), and West Virginia.
+Order 108, effective December 21, keeps in place the 14-day quarantine requirement for international travel into Rhode Island and for domestic cross-border travel for non-work-related purpose from states with high community spread, states with a COVID-19 positivity rate over 5%, as well as its travel protocol as coordinated with Connecticut.
+As of this update, the only states not considered hotspots are Alaska, Connecticut, Hawaii, North Dakota and Vermont.
+A negative COVID test does not exempt international travelers from the 14-day quarantine.

 These self-quarantine and testing requirements do not apply to public health, public safety or healthcare workers, people traveling for medical treatment, to attend funeral or memorial services, to obtain necessities such as groceries, gas or medication, to drop off or pick up children from day care, summer camps, or to anyone who must work on their boats.
-Rhode Island’s quarantine order for those exposed to COVID (Order 20-71) is in effect through November 2.
+Quarantine guidance for those in close contact with someone with COVID-19 is available here.

-All previous exemptions to quarantine requirements still apply, including those for people traveling for essential purposes are not required to quarantine.
-Essential travel includes travel for personal safety, medical care, care of others, parental shared custody, for food, beverage or medicine, or to perform work for businesses that are currently allowed to operate, or to attend pre K-12 school and college if commuting daily.
+All previous exemptions to quarantine requirements still apply, including those for people traveling for essential purposes.
+Essential travel includes travel for personal safety, medical care, care of others, parental shared custody, for food, beverage or medicine, to perform work for businesses that are currently allowed to operate, or to attend pre K-12 school and college if commuting daily.
 However, the current State of Emergency requires employers to use remote work and telework whenever possible, and cautions businesses and employees to only travel for work related trips when absolutely necessary.
-Individuals engaged in a daily commute to and from their place of employment are exempt from quarantine requirement.
+Individuals engaged in a daily commute to and from their place of employment are also exempt from quarantine requirement.